christiandudel/dtms/README.md

   for constrained and unconstrained/fully interacted models.
 Functions for descriptive statistics on transition probabilities and for plotting them are also available.
-- Markov chain methods: (partial) state/life expectancy, (partial) lifetime risk, (partial) distribution of occupation time, (partial) distribution of waiting time to first visit, (partial) distribution of waiting time to last exit, (partial) distribution of waiting time to absorption, based on (partial) distributions variance/standard deviation and median of occupancy time/first visit/last exit/time to absorption, survivorship function, Markov chains with rewards.
+- Markov chain methods: survivorship function, (partial) state/life expectancy, (partial) lifetime risk, (partial) distribution of occupation time, (partial) distribution of waiting time to first visit, (partial) distribution of waiting time to last exit, (partial) distribution of waiting time to absorption, based on (partial) distributions variance/standard deviation and median of occupancy time/first visit/last exit/time to absorption, Markov chains with rewards.
-- Inference: analytic standard errors and variance-covariance matrix for transition probabilities; simulated inference using the bootstrap and the block bootstrap for other quantities, supports parallel computing.
+- Inference: analytic standard errors and variance-covariance matrix for transition probabilities; simulated inference using the bootstrap and the block bootstrap for other quantities, supporting parallel computing.
 - Other features: simulation of Markov chains using the package [markovchain](https://cran.r-project.org/web/packages/markovchain);
-  limited support of survey weights; limited support of irregular time intervals.
+  survey weights (experimental); irregular time intervals (experimental).
 - Examples: the package comes with two simulated data sets which are used for examples.
 These are described further below.
 The input data and code for the simulations is available at